boboldehampsink/import/README.md

  - Uses the Task service to import while you work on.
  - Automatically detects CSV delimiters
  - Will connect Entries, Users and Assets by searching for them
+ - Will send a summary email when the task if finished

 Todo:
  - Import all ElementTypes (currently only Entries)
+ - Support JSON and XML
+ - Backup before importing, so you can rollback
+ - Import a fixed value in absence of data
- - Give more info about the import process
+ - More info in the import summary mail

 ###Screenshots###